abarker/recdroidvid/README.rst

 Setup requires that developer mode be activated on the mobile device to allow ADB commands via USB:

-- Go to ``Settings > > About phone`` and tap the ``Build number`` at the bottom seven times to activate developer mode.
+- Go to ``Settings > About phone`` and tap the ``Build number`` at the bottom seven times to activate developer mode.

 - Then go to ``Settings > System > Advanced > Developer Options`` and turn on USB debugging.

-- Connect the mobile device via USB.
+- Connect the mobile device via USB and authorize it on the Android notification.

 See the scrcpy Github page for more information.
+Use ``scrcpy --help | more`` for information about the available options.

 ffmpeg
 ------

-This is used to print out information about the pulled movies, as well as to optionally extract audio from the video files:
+The ffmpeg program is used to print out information about the pulled movies, as well as to optionally extract audio from the video files:

 .. code-block:: bash